-Grain beetles, as the name suggests, primarily feed on grains.
-While different types of grain beetles may favour certain grains and stored foods, the list of preferred grains is largely similar across species.
-For instance, the sawtoothed grain beetle primarily feeds on oats, wheat, barley, and animal feed, along with an array of processed and packaged foods found in the home.
-Other species, such as the merchant grain beetle, prefer foods with higher oil content, such as oatmeal, bran, and brown rice, in addition to processed cereals, seeds, and dried fruit.
+The different species prefer different types of grain.
+For example, the sawtoothed grain beetle feeds on oats, wheat, barley, animal feed, and processed and packaged foods.
+Other species, like the merchant grain beetle, like foods with higher oil content, such as oatmeal, bran, and brown rice, processed cereals, seeds, and dried fruit.

 Seeking food, grain beetles often invade grain elevators, warehouses, mills, home pantries, railroad cars, and cargo ships which transport food items, entering through cracks and crevices.

 Grain beetles also like to lay their eggs in or near the grain, so their larvae have an immediate food source when they hatch 10 days later.

 How worried should I be about grain beetles?